JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

   flattened into one netlist — already documented for `--no_hier_syn`'s delay sum (§6 below), and the same mechanism affects the real-µm² area sum.
   `qor/divider/autofsm.py`'s whole-design `SYN.ESTIMATE_DESIGN_AREA` estimate
-  still overshot real `Measured area:` by 342% post-fix, concentrated entirely in the wide (32/33-way) real operand-multiplexer trees the generated FSM instantiates — `qor/multiplier/autofsm.py`, which shares to one atomic unit with no wide muxes at all, overshot by only 4.65% on the
+  still overshot real `Measured area:` by 256% after the v4 structural area pass, concentrated entirely in the wide (32/33-way) real operand-multiplexer trees the generated FSM instantiates — `qor/multiplier/autofsm.py`, which shares to one atomic unit with no wide muxes at all, overshot by only 4.65% on the